 Table 2, columns (2) and (3) split the full 1890 sample into counties with value added in agriculture relative to manufacturing above and below the median.
 The median share of agriculture over agriculture plus manufacturing is 0.87 and the average share of agriculture in counties above the median is 0.95.
 Counties with agricultural value added above the median are therefore almost entirely agricultural and quite uniformly so, as the difference between the share of agriculture in the most and the least agricultural county in this group is only 12 percentage points.
 Hence, if rainfall risk affects church membership through agricultural production risk, there should be a positive link between rainfall risk and membership in religious communities among these counties.
-The result in column (2) shows that the link is in fact positive and statistically significant at the 5-percent level.
-The point estimate implies that a 1-standarddeviation increase in rainfall risk, which amounts to an increase in rainfall risk of 0.05 (see Appendix Table 1), is associated with an increase in membership in religious communities of about 14 percent among counties with agricultural value added above the median.
+The result in column (2) shows that the link is in fact positive and statistically significant at the 5% level.
+The point estimate implies that a one-standarddeviation increase in rainfall risk, which amounts to an increase in rainfall risk of 0.05 (see Appendix Table A.1), is associated with an increase in membership in religious communities of about 14% among counties with agricultural value added above the median.
 On the other hand, there is no statistically significant link between rainfall risk and religious membership among counties with agricultural value added below the median in column (3).
 In this group of counties, the agricultural sector is smaller than the manufacturing sector on average and the group is very heterogenous in terms of the share of agriculture (it contains all urban US counties).
-The link between membership in religious communities and rainfall risk is stronger among more agricultural counties in column (2) than among less agricultural counties in column (3), and the difference is statistically significant at the 5-percent level.25
+The link between membership in religious communities and rainfall risk is stronger among more agricultural counties in column (2) than among less agricultural counties in column (3), and the difference is statistically significant at the 5% level.24

-Our second measure of 1890 membership in religious communities in a county is combined church seating capacity relative to population.
+Our second measure of 1890 membership in religious communities in a county is total church seating capacity relative to population.
 A first impression of the association between religious membership and rainfall risk using this alternative measure can again be obtained from a binned scatter plot once all controls have been partialed out.
-As can be seen from Appendix
+As can be seen from Appendix Figure A.4, the association again appears to be positive (see also Appendix Table B.22 for the regressions underlying the binned scatter plots A.3 and A.4).
+Table 2, column (4) summarizes our regression results using (17).
+The link between membership in religious communities and rainfall risk in 1890 is statistically significant at the 5% level.
+The point estimate implies that a one-standard-deviation increase in rainfall risk is associated with an increase in membership in religious communities of about 10%, which is very similar to the result we obtained

-24Our findings on the link between rainfall risk and religious membership are not affected when we also control for the variance in annual average temperature over the 1895-2000 period.
+^{23.} Our findings on the link between rainfall risk and religious membership are not affected when we also control for the variance in annual average temperature over the 1895-2000 period.
 The temperature variance is always statistically insignificant.
 This could be because annual average temperature does not capture the effect of temperature on agricultural productivity well.
 In fact, annual average temperature is never a statistically significant determinant of the value of crops in Table 1.

-25This result is based on a model where we consider the full sample but interact all right-hand-side variables in the regression with an indicator variable that takes the value 1 if and only if counties have value added in agriculture relative to manufacturing above the median.
+^{24.} This result is based on a model where we consider the full sample but interact all right-hand-side variables in the regression with an indicator variable that takes the value 1 if and only if counties have value added in agriculture relative to manufacturing above the median.